alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 Figure 13.
 The examples of two-hop outgoing vertices.
 :::

-Therefore, the output of the gremlin sentence should be like:
+Therefore, the output of the Gremlin sentence should be like:

 ```bash
 # The larger place(country) that the person is located in
 [v[288230376151711797]]
 ```

-There is one problem of currently introduced gremlin traversal sentences: only the last step's results are kept.
+There is one problem of currently introduced Gremlin traversal sentences: only the last step's results are kept.
 Sometimes, you may need to record the intermediate results of the traversal for further analysis, but how?
 Actually, you can use the `as(TAG)` and `select(TAG 1, TAG 2, ..., TAG N)` steps to keep the intermediate results:

 - `as(TAG)`: it gives a tag to the step it follows, and then its previous step's value can be accessed through the tag.
 - `select(TAG 1, TAG 2, ..., TAG N)`: select all the values of the steps the given tags refer to.

-Extend from previous example, if you want to keep person, smaller place(city) and larger place(country) together in the output, you can write gremlin sentence in GIE like:
+Extend from previous example, if you want to keep person, smaller place(city) and larger place(country) together in the output, you can write Gremlin sentence in GIE like:

 ```python
 # a: person, b: city, c: country